-- 1. This course is offered in both classroom and online formats. - 2.
-This course uses Open Educational Resource (OER) materials for most sections, no textbook purchase is required. - 3.
-BUAD 201 is a required course for the following programs: Accounting AS, Accounting AAS, Business Administration AS, Business Administration AAS, Business Management Certificate, Entrepreneurship AAS, International Business AS, Paralegal AAS, and Paralegal Studies Certificate. - 4.
-BUAD 201 is a course option to fulfill the BUAD requirement for the Construction and Environmental Technology AAS. - 5.
-For other programs, BUAD 201 can be used as an Unrestricted Elective.
+- 1. This course is currently offered online only. - 2.
+This course uses Open Education Resource materials (OER) no textbook purchase is required. - 3.
+BUAD 202 is required for Accounting AS and is an elective recommended for the following programs: Business Administration AS, Business Administration AAS, Entrepreneurship AAS, and Paralegal Studies Certificate. - 4.
+For other programs, BUAD 201 can be used as an Unrestricted Elective. - 5.
+BUAD 202 and the prerequisite course, BUAD 201 Business Law I, cover materials included in the Business Environment and Concepts portion of the CPA exam.